molomby/mol-backup-manager/README.md

 I suggest the most excellent [Mandrill](https://mandrillapp.com) service from MailChimp.
 They provide very reliable mail delivery infrastructure, free up to 12k mails a month.

+### YAML is pretty sweet

+The 'defaults' structure in config.yaml is handy but don't forget you can use other YAML features, eg. referential anchors.

 ## 5. Testing

-At this point (if you're following these steps in order) you should have a working backup script.
-It's probably a good idea to test everything's working before continuing to the last step.
+At this point (if you're following these steps in order) you should have a working backup script but it's a good idea to test everything's working before continuing to the last step.
 Execute run `run.py` and check the output.
-Obviously you want to make sure everythings working as expected before moving to the final step.

 The process will work though each resource, comparing the files stored remotely with the configured schedules.
 If a resource is missing it's current backup for any period it will be backed up, compressing and uploaded to S3.
 Any errors encountered will generate an email containing the output of the script.